arananet/pistorm/hardware/readme.md

 # Bom & Pick and place files

-There are two files, one is the bom files based on the lcsc references and the other is a pick and place file for the pcb manufacturer.
+There are two files on the ZIP, one is the bom files based on the lcsc references and the other is a pick and place file for the pcb manufacturer.
 The format of these excels are JLCPCB friendly.

 # Gerbers